-In fiscal year 2016, we hired a website consultant to come in and "revamp" our old website.
-In doing so, we focused on various aspects of the user's point of view, such as family members' and students' usage of the site, and many of the required items were somehow moved to the background and not readily viewable.
-Going forward we will make a point to have a monthly review of our website and add the required items for transparency such as Board members listing, school's academic performance, audit reports, etc. and bring any other items up to date as they are found.
+In fiscal year 2017, there were changes made in the administration of the School.
+Specifically, our principal retiring and a new principal starting mid-year.
+In all of the confusion of the transition, the website maintenance requirement was missed.
+Going forward, we will make a point to have a monthly review of our website and add the required items for transparency such as Board members listing, School's academic performances, audit reports, etc., and bring any other items up to date as they are found.